de-ansh/secondapp_flutter/README.md

 A few resources to get you started if this is your first Flutter project:

 This is just an basic flutter app which gives a endless list of random words.
+In this build i have added Ui in my application so that user can interacrt.